echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 docker exec -it echoctfred_vpn ./backend/yii sysconfig/set moderator_domain moderators.example.com
 ```

+Log into the backend with the user you created, go to Settings => Configure and configure the rest of the parameters for your installation, such as event name, start/stop dates etc.

 Ensure that the docker containers can communicate with the participants.
 Once the `echoctfred_vpn` host is up run this on the host you run docker-compose at.

 ```sh